aarcticc/Scripts/README.md

 # Contact & Support

-For questions or support requests, open an issue or contact the maintainer directly via GitHub.
+For questions or support requests, open an issue or contact me via aaarcticcc@proton.me